Blackjack Etiquette

 Answered by: Dan | Answered on: 2023-09-20

-If you have never been to a land-based casino and you are still not familiar with blackjack etiquette, you can use the review above to learn the basic way to act at any blackjack table.
-That said, I can also offer a few tips on things you should not do whenever you are playing at a blackjack table.
-While it may seem obvious to some, I should remind you that you must first exchange your cash for chips as you cannot use real money to place your bets on the blackjack table.
+If you have never visited a land-based casino and are not yet familiar with blackjack etiquette, review the guidelines above to learn how to behave at any blackjack table.
+That said, here are a few things you should avoid when playing.
+While it may seem obvious, remember to exchange your cash for chips first because you cannot place real money directly on the blackjack table.